Skip to main content Scroll Top

 Selecting The Right VR Headset For Your Corporate Training Program

-While there are unique benefits and characteristics of each device listed above, selecting the right VR headset for your training program will ultimately depend on your use case.
-Popular use cases for VR headsets include onboarding and scenario-based training where learners are still in the initial training stage.
-As learners practice foundational training concepts, virtual reality training is great for training on anything that is too dangerous, too expensive, or too inconvenient to train on.
+While each device listed above has unique benefits and characteristics, selecting the right VR headset for your training program will ultimately depend on your use case.
+Popular use cases for VR headsets include onboarding and scenario-based training for learners in the initial training stage.
+As learners practice foundational concepts, virtual reality training is great for scenarios that are too dangerous, too expensive, or too inconvenient to train in.

 Virtual reality training is not for everything.
-For example, VR is not compatible with just-in-time training, which is better suited for augmented reality.
-While passthrough on select VR headsets can unlock mixed reality, the innovative feature can impact slight delay from what the camera is seeing and what’s being rendered onto lenses, making hand movement a couple of milliseconds behind.
-This is important to consider for tactile skill acquisition.
+For example, VR is not well-suited to just-in-time training, which is better suited to augmented reality.
+While passthrough on select VR headsets can unlock mixed reality, the innovative feature can cause a slight delay between what the camera sees and what’s rendered on the lenses, making hand movements a couple of milliseconds behind.
+This is important to consider when acquiring tactile skills.
 One major takeaway from the competing enterprise headsets is that learner comfort must be prioritized.

 Explore VR Training

 Is your organization ready to unlock a new dimension of possibilities?
-VR heads are sleeker and more powerful than ever before, proving to be an organizational asset that optimizes learning and development initiatives.
+VR headsets are sleeker and more powerful than ever before, proving to be an organizational asset that optimizes learning and development initiatives.

 Explore use cases for VR training today!
 The top-performing VR headsets are a massive investment in workplace safety, skill acquisition, and operational success.
 Virtual reality headsets, spatial computing devices, and wearable augmented reality are shaping the future of XR for enterprise use.
 Give them a try yourself!